zefoy/ngx-ace-wrapper/README.md

 tabSize                      // Size in spaces of the soft tabs (Default: 4).

-showPrintMargin              // Sets showing of the print margin (Default: false).
+showPrintMargin              // Sets showing of the print margin (Default: false). printMarginColumn            // Sets the column where the print margin should be.
 ```

 For more detailed documentation with all the supported config options see [Ace documentation](http://ace.c9.io/#nav-api).